The Radio Connection Advantage

 Which brings me back to my original statement: College is a waste of time and money.
 You want to do something with you life?
 You want to be somebody?
-There’s one sure fine way to reach that goal: apprentice (extern) yourself with a pro.
+There’s one sure fine way to reach that goal: extern yourself with a pro.

-Apprentice, Familiar sounding work, right?
-I guess the first image that comes to mind is “The sorcerer’s Apprentice.”
+Extern, Familiar sounding work, right?
+I guess the first image that comes to mind is “The sorcerer’s Extern.”
 Remember that episode from Fantasia, the Disney film with Mickey Mouse and the walking brooms?
-The idea of an “apprentice” has been around for centuries.
+The idea of an “extern” has been around for centuries.
 Think about it.
 Could there be any better way to learn than watching and being taught by a pro in his own environment?
 It is this basic concept that is the foundation for everything that Radio Connection stands for and wants to achieve.

 It has happened for Radio Connection students time and time again.
 Best of all, it is totally cost effective!
 If you want to lean about radio, you’ll learn more taking the Radio Connection course then you would in four years of college!
 A bold statement, to be sure, but one that is totally backed up by the experiences of Radio Connection students as well as their teachers.